kkprj/disk_usage_exporter/README.md

-  -b, --bind-address string               Address to bind to (default "0.0.0.0:9995") -c, --config string                     config file (default is $HOME/.disk_usage_exporter.yaml) -l, --dir-level int                     Directory nesting level to show (0 = only selected dir) (default 2) -L, --follow-symlinks                   Follow symlinks for files, i.e. show the size of the file to which symlink points to (symlinks to directories are not followed)
+  -b, --bind-address string               Address to bind to (default "0.0.0.0:9995") -c, --config string                     config file (default is $HOME/.disk_usage_exporter.yaml) -l, --dir-level int                     Directory nesting level to show (0 = only selected dir) (default 2)
+      --dir-only                          Only analyze directories, exclude individual files from metrics -L, --follow-symlinks                   Follow symlinks for files, i.e. show the size of the file to which symlink points to (symlinks to directories are not followed)
   -h, --help                              help for disk_usage_exporter -i, --ignore-dirs strings               Absolute paths to ignore (separated by comma) (default [/proc,/dev,/sys,/run,/var/cache/rsnapshot])